 During the last years I have taken part in the future astronauts meetings organised by Virgin Galactic around the world, while I go ready to become the first Spanish woman to travel to space as Pioneer 42 in the near future.

-Discover my galactic adventure throughout the last decade!
+Discover my galactic adventure throughout the years!

 Virgin Galactic designated BRU&BRU as the only Accredited Space Agency to commercialise its suborbital flights to space in Spain and Andorra.